 Proposed Amendments to the Project One Resolution.
-On December 16, 2011, MEAG Power adopted the Project One Amending Resolutions for the purpose of making certain amendments to the Project One Resolution.
-For a description of the amendments to be made to certain of the foregoing provisions and the conditions to the effectiveness of such amendments, see "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below.
-See also "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION, AS AMENDED BY AMENDING RESOLUTIONS" in APPENDIX H hereto for a summary of certain provisions of the Project One Resolution, as the same will be amended by the Project One Amending Resolutions.
-Except as described in "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below, at such time(s) as such amendments become effective, they will apply to all Project One Senior Bonds then Outstanding.
+On December 16, 2011, MEAG Power adopted the Project One Amendatory Supplemental Resolution for the purpose of making certain amendments to the Project One Resolution.
+For a description of such amendments and the conditions to the effectiveness thereof, see "Proposed Amendments to the Project One Resolution and the General Resolution Projects Resolution" below.
+At such time as such amendments become effective, they will apply to all Project One Senior Bonds then Outstanding.